Wag-Jack/AIC-GDGC-Tech-Projects-Week-1--Git-Docker/README.md

 docker compose up
 ```

-Once again, look at Docker Desktop, and this time you'll see two containers running under "": "backend-1" and "db-1".
+Once again, look at Docker Desktop, and this time you'll see two containers running under "aic-gdgc-tech-projects-week-1--git-docker": "backend" and "db".
 Before closing the containers, head to http://localhost:3000/health to ensure that your database connection is running correctly.